 A tempting site of exploration for archaeologists and cyclists alike, Sicily is a step into another time and another world.
 Colonized by the Greeks in the 8th century BC, Sicily is truly the stuff of thick, dense history books.

-While you probably have the most in common with Italy’s organized, precise Germanic North, why not have a wander through a dichotomy of humanity’s highs and lows?
+While you probably have the most in common with Italy’s organized, precise Germanic North, why not wander through a dichotomy of humanity’s highs and lows?
 As the place where Plato once pondered life that also gave rise to the material world of the Sicilian mafia, the history of Siracusa is full of dramatic contrasts.

 From the east, you’ll want to visit the towns of Taormina, Castelmola, Noto, Ragusa, as well as Mount Etna, the 1800 m active volcano.
 Five 30 km climbs lead to its twin peaks—north and south summits that have witnessed the crowning of six Giro d’Italia’s stage winners.